 When you chose XenApp many years ago, the ICA (or HDX) protocol was the best.
 It was leaps and bounds better than RDP.
 I should know.
 I used to be the GM for the Citrix XenApp/XenDesktop team and used to own the protocol.
 But in the last few years, multiple protocols have caught up, including PCoIP, BLAST and RDP.

 In fact, even as many as 5 years ago when I was at Citrix, in our "Coke vs. Pepsi" tests between different protocols and different bandwidths, most users could not tell the difference in performance between the protocols - in some cases HDX was better, in other cases PCoIP was preferred and in other cases RDP/RemoteFX performed better.

 Unless you have extreme use cases, like very low bandwidth (100Kbps), or high latency (>120ms), or high packet loss (>1%), I would not worry about the protocol.
 If you do have one of those scenarios, I would still recommend testing the protocols for your use cases because you will be surprised at how close the results are.

 The Workspot team is simplifying life for IT teams everyday.
-We're so confident that our Cloud Apps solution is the best choice for migrating off Citrix XenApp 6.5 that we offer our innovative No-Risk Customer Engagement Model.
+We're so confident that our App Cloud solution is the best choice for migrating off Citrix XenApp 6.5 that we offer our innovative No-Risk Customer Engagement Model.
 This means that with Workspot, success is your only option.
 We'd love to tell you more!
 Find 15 minutes on your calendar and we'll show you how it works.